The Fall Guy (2024 film): Plot

-Dan escapes, but Colt is captured and brought face-to-face with Tom, who has been hiding out on a yacht on Gail's instructions.
-He reveals that Gail is framing Colt for the crime using deepfake technology to replace Tom's face with Colt's on the incriminating video and that he orchestrated Colt's accident because he felt that Colt was stealing the spotlight from him.
-Henry's body is discovered, and the doctored video is released to the media, while Gail tries to convince Jody that Colt is guilty.
-Colt escapes and is presumed dead after a boat chase ends in an explosion, but Colt survives and swims to safety.
+Dan escapes, but Colt is captured and brought face-to-face with Tom, who has been hiding out on a yacht per Gail's instructions.
+He reveals that Gail is framing Colt for the crime using deepfake technology to replace Tom's face with Colt's on the incriminating video.
+Tom orchestrated Colt's accident because he felt that Colt was stealing the spotlight from him.

+Henry's body is discovered, and the doctored video is released to the media.
+Meanwhile, Gail tries to convince Jody that Colt is guilty.
+He escapes and is presumed dead after a boat pursuit ends in an explosion, but he survives and swims to safety.

 The next day, Tom arrives at the Metalstorm set, and production continues.
 Colt secretly returns to the set and convinces Jody of his innocence.
-Together, they trick Tom into participating in a stunt sequence and confessing while he is wired with a lav mic while the rest of the stunt team, led by Dan, hold off Tom's bodyguards.
+Together, they trick Tom into participating in a stunt sequence and confessing while he is wired with a lav mic.

+Meanwhile, the rest of the stunt team, led by Dan, hold off Tom's bodyguards.
 Gail steals the recording at gunpoint and tries to escape in a helicopter with Tom, but Jody helps Colt leap onto the helicopter in mid-air.
 He retrieves the recording and falls onto a crash mat prepared by Dan, while the helicopter crashes with Gail and Tom in it.

-Metalstorms trailer premieres at San Diego Comic-Con, with Jason Momoa being made the new lead and Alma the film's new producer; the film eventually becomes a box office hit.
+Metalstorms trailer premieres at San Diego Comic-Con, with Jason Momoa as the new lead and Alma the film's new producer; the film eventually becomes a box office hit.
 Colt is exonerated, and he and Jody get back together.

-In a post-credits scene, Gail and Tom survive the crash, but authorities arrive to detain them.
+In a mid-credits scene, Gail and Tom survive the crash, but authorities arrive to detain them.
 Tom leaves Gail to be arrested in order to call his agent, accidentally triggering a series of radio-controlled pyrotechnics and blowing himself up.
 Alma calls Momoa's agent.